 Vulnerabilities and Resilience

 An analysis of risks, without an understanding of the multiple ways that those risks are shaped by the vulnerabilities and resilience of communities that have to live with them, is incomplete.
-Indeed, it is all too easy to set up research institutes that deliver cutting edge research into hazard, much more difficult, given their multiple manifestations, to bind such research to questions of vulnerability and resilience that determine how we experience those hazards.
+It is all too easy to set up research institutes that deliver cutting edge research into hazard, much more difficult, given their multiple manifestations, to bind such research to questions of vulnerability and resilience that determine how we experience those hazards.

 The traditional focus of much risk management has been upon the management of the vulnerable, whether through technological development such as hazard-proofing; economic approaches involving risk sharing or insurance; social emphases given the importance of the social fabric to increasing resilience; or political empowerment by enabling those marginalised from help to be better able to secure the voice that in turn makes them a focus of management activities.